NyoroGiraffe/Experi-City/06_Actions/CIF.md

 before proceeding to Selection Resolution.

-Selection does not mean that the Engine simply chooses the option with the most supporters.
+Selection does NOT mean that the Engine simply chooses the option with the most supporters.

 Instead, the Engine evaluates the alternatives according to the relevant circumstances, consequences, constraints, platform philosophy, and long-term Narrative Happiness.

 #### **Stage 6A — Policy Selection**

-When the disagreement concerns long-term constitutional principles, institutional design, or fundamental governance policies, the Engine recommends the policy that best aligns with the platform's philosophy and the long-term cultivation of Narrative Happiness.
+When the disagreement concerns long-term constitutional principles, institutional design, or fundamental governance policies, the Engine SHOULD recommend the policy that best aligns with the platform's philosophy and the long-term cultivation of Narrative Happiness.

 Typical examples include fundamental governance rules, AI participation, legal principles, or other irreversible institutional choices.